 Kingdom of Champions - Hero Games were the creators of Champions, one of the best (imho) superhero games around.
 They had already introduced British characters into their gameworld, but with Kingdom of Champions (and the Canadian counterpart, Champions of the North) for the first time they used local talent to give a genuinely local feel to the characters.

 As well as these two main contributions, the British roleplaying magazine White Dwarf carried a handful of superhero scenarios during its early run, and each of these scenarios included some new superhuman characters.
-They are also detailed.
+There was also a superhero scenario in the short-lived title Adventurer Magazine, while Imagine Magazine included a new adventure (and short comic strip) set in the Luther Arkwright multiverse.

 Back to General UK Heroes